 Several relatively small-scale production projects have already been announced, with others under discussion.
 It remains to be seen how many of these will go ahead but if they all come to fruition, they could account for up to 50 mmt by 2025-2030.
 There is also discussion around blue ammonia production, which incorporates CCS, but once again these projects are small scale.

 Together, all these factors will come to shape future demand for green ammonia.
 The impact on seaborne trade, however, is dependent on where green production facilities are built, whether inland, at costal locations or offshore, the latter two more likely to create demand for shipping.

 What does the future hold for green ammonia?

 Ammonia’s use as an essential commodity for food production and industrial processes means its supply is of strategic importance.
 Recent events have only served to emphasise that over-reliance on any particular supply region could be catastrophic.

 While the desire for greener ammonia will almost certainly grow, the primary driver for this is likely to be reliable supply, with the environmental aspect to follow.
 Given the current situation with rising food, fertiliser, commodity and feedstock prices, government support for new projects becomes increasingly important but it remains to be seen how much support will find its way towards new, greener, processes in the short-term.

-As the leading provider of shipping-related services to the ammonia industry for more than four decades, developments in green ammonia and CO₂ carriage have become focal points for the Clarksons Gases.
+We are the leading provider of shipping-related services to the ammonia industry - and have been for over four decades.
+More recently, developments in green ammonia and CO2 carriage have become focal points for the Clarksons Gases team.

-While we remain fully committed to our traditional ammonia clients, we also welcome new players and support the industry’s growing efforts towards decarbonisation.
-Clarksons Gases is already handling several project enquiries from a variety of existing and prospective clients.
-If you require any help, please contact us here.
+Clarksons Gases welcome new players and the growing efforts being undertaken to decarbonise the industry while remaining fully committed to our traditional ammonia clients.
+We are already handling several project enquiries from a variety of existing and prospective clients.
+If you require any help, please contact the team.